 A managed account is a fully segregated trading account to a brokerage firm, individually owned by an investor, but managed by a professional money manager on his behalf

-What is a Managed Account?
-A managed account is a fully segregated brokerage account, individually owned by an investor but managed by a professional money manager on his behalf.
-Money Managers can access that individual account only for opening, modifying, and closing trading positions.
-A managed account offers the chance to common investors to have their money managed by professional traders, but to maintain full control on their capital, and enjoy safety and real transparency.
+A managed account is a fully segregated brokerage account, individually owned by an investor but managed by a professional money manager on the investor’s behalf.
+Money managers can access the account only to open, modify, or close trading positions.
+Managed accounts offer everyday investors the opportunity to have their funds managed by professionals while maintaining full control over their capital, along with high levels of safety and transparency.

 Major Types of Managed Accounts

-Money managers trade all investor’s accounts via a large master account.
-The exact structure of this arrangement follows four modules: PAMM, MAM, LAMM, and Pooled Accounts.
+Money managers trade across investor accounts via a large master account.
+This structure typically follows one of four models: PAMM, MAM, LAMM, or Pooled Accounts.

 (i) PAMM (Percent Allocation Management Module)